Section 1 - The Church and Building Law

 Electrical work must be done by a licensed electrician.
 This is a person registered by the Electrical Workers Registration Board (EWRB).

 For any new work done, the electrician must issue a Code Compliance Certificate.
-This is an assurance that the work has been done to New Zealand’s electrical and safety standards.
+This is an assurance that the work has been carried out in accordance with New Zealand’s electrical and safety standards.

-You can check the Board’s online register to see if an electrician is authorised to carry out the work.
+You can check the Board’s online register to see if an electrician is authorised to carry out the work at https://kete.mbie.govt.nz/EW/EWPRSearch/

 It is the building owner’s/manager’s responsibility to organise inspections.
-If this has been delegated to a builder, architect or project manager, check to make sure the inspections are taking place.
+If this has been delegated to a builder, architect, or project manager, check that the inspections are taking place.

-The BCA will set out the inspections that are necessary on the building consent.
+The BCA will set out the inspections required for the building consent.
 For example, for a new build, an inspection may typically be carried out (but not limited to) the following stages of construction:

-When all the building work is complete, organise for a final inspection for a Code Compliance Certificate (CCC) to be issued.
+When all the building work is complete, organise a final inspection to have a Code Compliance Certificate (CCC) issued.

-Once the territorial authority is satisfied on reasonable grounds that the building work has been completed in accordance with the approved building consent and Building Code, the Code Compliance Certificate will be issued.
+Once the territorial authority is satisfied, on reasonable grounds, that the building work has been completed in accordance with the approved building consent and the Building Code, the Code Compliance Certificate will be issued.

 A copy of the Code Compliance Certificate is to be lodged with the Connexional Office.